 Before 2019 year, Americans who had ever been arrested or convicted of driving under the influence (DUI) were denied entry due to being criminally inadmissible – regardless of whether the DUI was a misdemeanor or a felony.
 This is because although the United States differentiates the severity of certain criminal offenses, in the context of impaired driving, Canadian law doesn’t.

 However, persons with a DUI could wait 10 years, without any additional offenses, and be considered rehabilitated.
 “Rehabilitated” means they were now able to enter the country without having to complete additional paperwork, waivers, or fees.

 Under the new and current law, however, the consequences of driving under the influence are even harsher, whether it’s your first or your third DUI.

 After the 10-year period has ended – even if a person has committed no offenses in the meantime – individuals will no longer be considered rehabilitated.
-Those who have already completed their 10-year timeframe and been deemed rehabilitated are grandfathered in and can continue to travel back and forth to Canada.
+Those who have already completed their 10-year timeframe and been deemed rehabilitated are grandfathered in and can continue to travel back and forth.
 However, people who are not yet rehabilitated are no longer eligible for rehabilitation after their 10 years has ended.

 Remember – even if you don’t plan to drive while you’re traveling, if you’re deemed inadmissible, you’ll still be denied entry.
 And, if you have been charged with a DUI but not yet convicted, you will be denied entry until your charge is dismissed.